The Alabama River in Monroe County, Alabama.

 -Learn to use Google Earth in the classroom

--Dr. Jim Brown, Ph.D., retired historian (Samford University)
+Instructors included Jim Brown, Ph.D., retired historian (Samford University) and Bill Deutsch, Ph.D., retired aquatic biologist (Auburn University).

 A view of the Moundville site on the Black Warrior River in central Alabama.

-The Water/Ways Smithsonian exhibition will travel to five Alabama cities across 2021–2022, visiting Danville, Guntersville, Bessemer, Camden, and Elba.
-Choose when and where you quench your curiosity.Plan your visit
+The Water/Ways Smithsonian exhibition traveled to five Alabama cities across 2021–2022, visiting Danville, Guntersville, Bessemer, Camden, and Elba.
+Thank you to all our partners for hosting and for bringing local water-related history to life!Learn more

 The Smithsonian’s Museum on Main Street (MoMS) traveling exhibition, Crossroads: Change in Rural America, looks at remarkable 20th-century societal change and how rural Americans responded.